Revealing economic facts: LLMs know more than they say: Abstract

 \section{Abstract}

-We investigate whether the hidden states of large language models (LLMs) can be used to estimate and impute economic and financial statistics.
-Focusing on county-level (e.g.\ unemployment) and firm-level (e.g.\ total assets) variables, we show that a simple linear model trained on the hidden states of open-source LLMs outperforms the models’ text outputs.
-This suggests that hidden states capture richer economic information than the responses of the LLMs reveal directly.
-A learning curve analysis indicates that only a few dozen labelled examples are sufficient for training.
-We also propose a transfer learning method that improves estimation accuracy without requiring any labelled data for the target variable.
-Finally, we demonstrate the practical utility of hidden-state representations in super-resolution and data imputation tasks.
+We investigate whether hidden states of large language models (LLMs) can be used to estimate and impute economic and financial statistics.
+Focusing on county-level (e.g.\ unemployment) and firm-level (e.g.\ total assets) variables, we show that a linear regression trained on the hidden states of open-source LLMs outperforms the models' own text outputs.
+This indicates that internal representations encode richer economic information than is revealed directly in generated responses.
+A learning curve analysis shows that, in many cases, only a few dozen labelled examples suffice for training.
+We further propose a transfer learning method that improves estimation accuracy without requiring any labelled data for the target variable.
+Finally, we demonstrate the practical utility of hidden states in data imputation and super-resolution tasks.